-The MRS extruder is based on the conventional single screw extruder, but is equipped with a multiple screw section, for optimum devolatilisation.
-The polymer melt is delivered into a large single screw drum.
-The drum contains 8 small extruder barrels, parallel to the main screw axis.
+The MRS extruder is based on the conventional single-screw extruder, but is equipped with a multiple screw section, for optimum devolatilization.
+The polymer melt is delivered into a large single-screw drum.
+The drum contains several small extruder barrels, parallel to the main screw axis.
 Installed in these small extruder barrels are the “satellite” screws, which are driven by a ring gear in the main barrel.
 The satellite screws rotate in the opposite direction to the main screw while they rotate around the screw axis.
 This disproportionately increases the surface exchange of the polymer melt.
 So that the volatiles can be freely evacuated, the MRS extruder is equipped with a large opening for venting (exposing the full length of the satellite screws) which is completely under vacuum.
 This provides excellent and unrestricted access to the polymer melt, the surface of which is constantly replaced at an extremely high rate by the action of the satellite screws in the multiple screw section.
-Further, precise control of the melt temperature is possible as the temperatures of all the surfaces in contact with the melt can be controlled accurately.
+In addition, precise control of the melt temperature is possible as the temperatures of all the surfaces in contact with the melt can be controlled accurately.

-Thanks to its Multi Rotation Section, the surface area – and the surface area exchange rate – available for devolatilization are far greater than in other extrusion systems available on the market.
+Thanks to the multiple screw section, the surface area – and the surface area exchange rate – available for devolatilization are far greater than in other extrusion systems available on the market.

-Furthermore, the MRS delivers sufficient pressure that in most cases, a melt pump is not necessary to boost the pressure.
+Furthermore, the MRS delivers sufficient pressure that a melt pump is not necessary to boost pressure.